plumphp/plum-console/README.md

 ### ConsoleTableWriter

-`ConsoleTableWriter` outputs the processed data as table in the console.
+`Plum\PlumConsole\ConsoleTableWriter` outputs the processed data as table in the console.

 ```php
 use Plum\PlumConsole\ConsoleTableWriter;